+Seniority.
 Each employee shall earn, accumulate or lose seniority as follows:

 - a.
-While on initial probation, employees shall not acquire or accumulate seniority.
-Upon completion of probation, employees shall receive seniority credits retroactive to the date of employment or date of employment minus any time which did not count as probationary time. - b.
-Employees on military leave shall earn and accumulate seniority in accordance with State and Federal statutes and as provided in Section 18 of the county ordinance and the Military Leave policy. - c.
-Employees on leave of absence without pay as provided in Section 18 of the county ordinance or the Leave of Absence policy of this Handbook shall earn and accumulate seniority up to but not exceeding the first thirty (30) days of such leave or layoff. - d.
-Employees who are promoted into supervisory positions shall cease to accumulate seniority unless such employee returns to the Employee Group within the eighty fourninety (8490) day trial period in which event all time out of the former Employee Group shall be accumulated. - e.
-Employees' seniority shall be terminated and lost when: - 1.
-The employee quits or is discharged for just cause, - 2.
-The employee fails to return to work upon expiration of a leave of absence; within ninety (90) days after a military tour of duty (as provided by law); or fails to respond to a recall from lay-off in accordance with the Layoff policy. - 3.
-The employee is absent without authorized leave for three (3) or more consecutive workdays.
+While on probation, employees shall not acquire or accumulate seniority.
+Upon completion of probation, employees shall receive seniority credits retroactive to date of employment or date of employment minus any time which did not count as probationary time. - b.
+Employees on military leave shall earn and accumulate seniority in accordance with State and Federal statutes and as provided in Section 18 of county ordinance and the Military Leave policy. - c.
+Employees on leave of absence without pay as provided in the Leave of Absence policy of this Handbook or on layoff as provided in the Layoff policy shall earn and accumulate seniority up to but not exceeding the first thirty (30) days of such leave or layoff. - d.
+Employees who are promoted into supervisory positions shall cease to accumulate seniority unless such employee returns to the Employee Group within the eighty four-ninety (8490) day trial period in which event all time out of the former position in the Employee group shall be accumulated. - e.
+Employees seniority shall be terminated and lost when: - 1.
+The employee quits or is discharged for just cause, - The employee fails to return to work upon expiration of a leave of absence; within ninety (90) days after a military tour of duty (as provided by law); or fails to respond to a recall from lay-off in accordance with the Layoff policy.